Generating insights from customer interviews is one of the 9 Cheap (But Powerful) Steps To Get Your Startup Idea Going.

 - The customer mentions the problem before you do: instead of asking how your customer deals with the problem you want to solve, ask her how she handles the situation (in which the problem should be happening).
 If she doesn’t mention the problem, maybe it’s something not relevant at all (or she doesn’t realize its relevance yet).

-- The customer expresses a strong negative feeling about the problem: even if your interviewee mentions the problem, you still need to check her reactions about it.
+- The customer expresses a strong negative feeling about the problem: even if your interviewee mentions the problem, you still need to check her reactions to it.
 Can you sense a high level of frustration in her narrative?
 If you can, they definitely may be crazy for a solution.
 If not, try to understand why she is not as frustrated as you expected her to be.

 3. The Consequences Of The Problem

 During customer interviews, your mission is also to uncover and understand every single consequence the problem causes to customers.
 Sometimes, customers are not even aware of all the consequences.

 So, have in mind all the chain of consequences the problem can cause to your customers.
 When customers are talking about the problem, pay attention to everything that happens after the problem emerges:

 - And what does that anger make them do?